 Every romantic Valentine’s Day picnic needs a picnic blanket, that old wicker basket with two flaps and some disposable cutlery.
 Now that you’ve covered the basics, you’ll need to add the Valentine’s Day embellishments to spice up the meal.
 Find something romantic and cute to top off the setting, like flowers to set in the middle or a candle if you know it won’t be too windy.
 Go all out with decor to show you put thought into this date.

 I’d probably go with a red cabernet, since it goes best with the holidays.
-Choosing a bottle of red fits the general V-Day color scheme, but a glass of white works well with the sweet vibes of a Valentine’s Day picnic.
+Choosing a bottle of red fits the general V-Day colour scheme, but a glass of white works well with the sweet vibes of a Valentine’s Day picnic.
 Wine helps keep the mood relaxed and loose as long as you don’t sip too much—nobody likes a person who can’t pace.
 Just don’t forget to bring a corkscrew.

 Healthy foods like fruits rarely make it onto the Valentine’s Day picnic menu—mostly because this is one of the few days a year where you can eat as much chocolate as you’d like.
 But what most people don’t know is that fruits count among some of the most sensual foods.
-Theme your choices: Go for red or pink-colored berries or (if you have certain expectations after this date) grab some aphrodisiacs like pomegranates, kiwis and cherries.
+Theme your choices: Go for red or pink-coloured berries or (if you have certain expectations after this date) grab some aphrodisiacs like pomegranates, kiwis and cherries.

 Cheese ad grapes create the perfect ambiance for a romantic Valentine’s Day picnic.
 Small, bite-sized foods ensure you don’t have crumbs on the sides of your mouth and don’t ruin your lipstick.
 You can also easily feed your date cheese cubes and grapes to start getting in the mood.
 “Cheese is the most important food group for love,” UF theatre major Cory Kennedy said.
 “Your date will not be hole without a handsome Swiss by your side, pun intended.”
 Pro-tip: Take a cutting board and a cheese knife—it makes the experience a lot easier than trying to use a paper plate on grass.